Enron Corpus: Exploitation

 The corpus is valued as one of the few publicly available mass collections of real emails easily available for study; such collections are typically bound by numerous privacy and legal restrictions which render them prohibitively difficult to access, such as non-disclosure agreements and data sanitization.
 Shetty and Adibi, based on their MySQL version, published some link analysis of which user accounts emailed which.
 Linguistic comparison with more recent email corpora shows changes in the email register of English.
 It is also used as test or training data for research in natural language processing and machine learning.
+The Pile dataset uses it.